Overcoming disorder in superconducting globally driven quantum computing: Introduction

 The rapid progress of quantum computing demands scalable architectures capable of high-fidelity control over large qubit arrays.
 Superconducting circuits, among quantum computing platforms, can offer both potential scalability and compatibility with established fabrication processes~\cite{Martinis2019quantum, supremacy_PRL_2021, bravyi2022future, ezratty2023perspective}.
 However, conventional methods are based on individually addressable control lines, and while offering great flexibility, this leads to significant wiring overhead and crosstalk~\cite{Girvin2008, Gambetta2017}.
 As processor sizes increase, these issues intensify, highlighting the need for more efficient and robust qubit control schemes~\cite{Kjaergaard2020, Mohseni2024}.

-A promising direction is the adoption of globally-controlled architectures, where a shared control field simultaneously addresses multiple qubits, minimizing hardware complexity and facilitating scalability.
+A promising direction is the adoption of globally-controlled \textit{digital} architectures, where a shared control field simultaneously addresses multiple qubits, minimizing hardware complexity and facilitating scalability.
 This concept was first introduced by Lloyd in 1993~\cite{Lloyd_1993, Lloyd_1993_SI}, and later developed extensively by Benjamin and collaborators~\cite{benjamin_2001_1, benjamin_2001_2, Levy_2002, benjamin_2003, benjamin_2004, benjamin-bose_2004, Ivanyos_2005, Kay_2004, Fitzsimons_2006, Silva_2009}.
 The idea of encoding quantum degrees of freedom has also been considered in the literature \cite{viola}.
 Despite their conceptual appeal, these schemes remained largely theoretical until recently.
-Experimental exploration has now begun with various platforms, including Rydberg atoms~\cite{cesa2023universal}, spin qubits~\cite{Patomaki_2024}, and superconducting circuits~\cite{menta2024globally, cioni2024conveyorbelt, menta2025building}.
+Experimental exploration and suggestions of this type of architectures has now begun with various platforms, including Rydberg atoms~\cite{cesa2023universal}, spin qubits~\cite{Patomaki_2024}, and superconducting circuits~\cite{menta2024globally, cioni2024conveyorbelt, menta2025building}.

 While global control reduces the need for independent control lines, its resilience to imperfections, such as static disorder in superconducting qubits, remains a major challenge.
 This stems from the requirement for distinct qubit species and uniform, always-on nearest-neighbor interactions~\cite{menta2025building}.
 Such uniformity is difficult to achieve experimentally, as fabrication inevitably introduces variations in qubit resonant frequencies, coupling strengths, and crosstalks.